-Our taught postgraduate programmes typically combine theoretical content and both scholarly and professional application.
-This is true for such programmes as the Postgraduate Diploma in Education, the M.Ed. for Sustainable Development, Global Citizenship and Peace as well as the M.Ed.
-Inclusive and Special Education and other M.Ed. programmes.
-It is also true for M.A. programmes across the Faculty, which include Library and Information Studies; Archives and Records Management; History; Public History and Caribbean Heritage; English Language; Linguistics; Philosophy; Spanish; French; Translation; Communication Studies; Media Management; Integrated Marketing Communication; Communication for Social and Behaviour Change; Cultural Studies; Literatures in English; as well as the M.A.
-Teaching and the new Professional Doctorate in Education.
+The Faculty's eight departments offer a range of taught postgraduate degree programmes and research degrees.
+Our taught programmes typically combine theoretical content with both scholarly and professional application.
+This is true for such programmes as the Postgraduate Diploma in Education, the M.A.
+Teaching, the M.Ed.
+Inclusive and Special Education, and other M.A. and M.Ed. programmes in the School of Education as well as the Professional Doctorate in Education.
+It is also true for M.A. programmes across the Humanities, such as the M.A.
+Library and Information Studies; Archives and Records Management; History; Public History & Caribbean Heritage; Linguistics; Philosophy; Spanish; French; Translation; Communication Studies; Media Management; Integrated Marketing Communication; Communication for Social and Behaviour Change; Cultural Studies; Literatures in English.

-As a research-driven institution, we welcome postgraduate students pursuing their own research in our M.Phil. and Ph.D. programmes, which are offered in every one of our eight departments.
+As a research-driven institution, we welcome postgraduate students wishing to pursue their own research in our M.Phil. and Ph.D. programmes, which are offered in every one of our eight departments.
 We celebrate the contribution that our M.Phil. and Ph.D. graduates have made to the furthering of critical knowledge in their areas of study, at times leading to policy changes and new practices, and always providing a basis for further research.
-Importantly, we look to our M.Phil. and Ph.D. students to ensure continuity in our scholarly work, as they will be among the future generation of Caribbean scholars upholding the humanist tradition.
+Importantly, we look to our M.Phil. and Ph.D. students to ensure continuity in our scholarly work, as they will be among the future generation of Caribbean scholars upholding the Faculty's values and pursuing its mission.

-It is my fervent wish that our programmes will provide a foundation for you to achieve your academic goals as well as your professional goals, that in a few years from now, you will join the ranks of proud graduates of our postgraduate degree programmes, and that you will find your place as a source of change for good in your community, your country, your region, your world.
-Welcome to the Faculty of Humanities & Education at the Mona Campus of The University of the West Indies.
+It is my ardent wish that our programmes will provide a foundation upon which you will be able to realise your academic goals as well as your professional goals, that you will soon join the ranks of proud graduates of our Master's, Doctorate, and Ph.D. degree programmes, and that you will find your place as a source of change for good in your community, your country, your region, your world.
+Welcome to the Faculty of Humanities & Education at the Mona Campus of The University of the West Indies - your place to shine!